Codecademy/docs/content/javascript/concepts/arrays/terms/map/map.md

 ---
-Title: '.map()'
+Title: ".map()"
-Description: 'Creates a new array with the results of calling a function for every element in array.'
+Description: "Creates a new array with the results of calling a function for every element in array."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Creates a new array with the results of calling a function for every element in array.